t-ivanov/BigDataReading/README.md

 * [(book) Cassandra: The Definitive Guide] (http://filepi.com/i/R1Cuxhb)

 ## <a name='big-data-man-sys'> Big Data Management Systems

-* [AsterixDB: A Scalable, Open Source BDMS] (http://www.vldb.org/pvldb/vol7/p1905-alsubaiee.pdf): AsterixDB is a new, full-function BDMS (Big Data Management
+* [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf) (2012): Spanner is "a scalable, multi-version, globally distributed, and synchronously replicated database".
+The linchpin that allows all this functionality is the TrueTime API which lets Spanner order events between nodes without having them communicate.
+[There is some speculation that the TrueTime API is very similar to a vector clock but each node has to store less data](http://www.cse.buffalo.edu/~demirbas/publications/augmentedTime.pdf).
+Sadly, a paper on TrueTime is promised, but hasn't yet been released.

-System) with a feature set that distinguishes it from other platforms in today’s open source Big Data ecosystem.
+* [AsterixDB: A Scalable, Open Source BDMS] (http://www.vldb.org/pvldb/vol7/p1905-alsubaiee.pdf): AsterixDB is a new, full-function BDMS (Big Data Management System) with a feature set that distinguishes it from other platforms in today’s open source Big Data ecosystem.
 Its features make it well-suited to applications like web data warehousing, social data storage and analysis, and other use cases related to Big Data.
-AsterixDB has a flexible NoSQL style data model; a query language that supports a wide range of queries; a scalable runtime; partitioned, LSM-based data storage and indexing (including B+ -tree, R-tree, and text indexes); support for external as well as natively stored data; a rich set of built-in types; support for fuzzy, spatial, and tem- poral types and queries; a built-in notion of data feeds for ingestion of data; and transaction support akin to that of a NoSQL store.
+AsterixDB has a flexible NoSQL style data model; a query language that supports a wide range of queries; a scalable runtime; partitioned, LSM-based data storage and indexing (including B+ -tree, R-tree, and text indexes); support for external as well as natively stored data; a rich set of built-in types; support for fuzzy, spatial, and temporal types and queries; a built-in notion of data feeds for ingestion of data; and transaction support akin to that of a NoSQL store.

 * [Mesa: Geo-Replicated, Near Real-Time, Scalable Data Warehousing] (http://www.vldb.org/pvldb/vol7/p1259-gupta.pdf): Mesa is a highly scalable analytic data warehousing system that stores critical measurement data related to Google’s
 Internet advertising business.
 Mesa is designed to satisfy a complex and challenging set of user and systems requirements, including near real-time data ingestion and queryability, as well as high availability, reliability, fault tolerance,and scalability for large data and query volumes.
 Specifically, Mesa handles petabytes of data, processes millions of row updates per second, and serves billions of queries that fetch trillions of rows per day.
 Mesa is geo-replicated across multiple datacenters and provides consistent and repeatable query answers at low latency, even when an entire datacenter fails.
 This paper presents the Mesa system and reports the performance and scale that it achieves.

 * [DataHub: Collaborative Data Science & Dataset Version Management at Scale] (http://arxiv.org/abs/1409.0798): Dataset Version Control System (DSVC), is a system for multi-version dataset management.
 DSVC’s goal is to provide a common substrate to enable data scientists to capture their modifications, minimize storage costs, use a declarative language to reason about versions, identify differences between versions, and share datasets with other scientists.
 Second, DATAHUB, is a hosted platform built on top of DSVC, that not only supports richer interaction capabilities, but also provides a number of novel tools for data cleaning, data search and integration, and data visualization tools.